Mary Ellis grave

 The Mary Ellis grave is a grave located behind an AMC Theatre on U.S. Route 1 in New Brunswick, Middlesex County, New Jersey, United States.
 The granite gravestone is located on a 7 ft high stonework pyramid in the back parking lot.
 Seven relatives are also buried and marked on the grave itself.

-Mary Ellis, a native of South Carolina, was a property owner and fierce feminist in New Brunswick, noted to even vote in city elections before the right for women to vote was passed.
+Mary Ellis, a native of South Carolina, was a property owner and fierce feminist in New Brunswick, New Jersey, noted to even vote in city elections before the right for women to vote was passed.
 Living on Livingston Avenue, Ellis maintained a garden on her property until a local politician, James Schureman, took the land to build a street on it.
 In response, she posted a sign on the new Schureman Street calling it "Oppression Street".
 Historians believed that around 1813, Ellis moved from downtown New Brunswick to a secluded area known as Mount Hemlock, which overlooked the Raritan River.
 She lived there until her death in 1828.
-A niece of Ellis' respected her request to be buried on the land of which she lived overlooking the Raritan River.
+A niece of Ellis respected her request to be buried on the land of which she lived, overlooking the Raritan River.

-The choice of Mount Hemlock for Ellis' residence and later burial site is part of local legend.
-Mary Ellis is believed to have met a sailor who she fell in love with, some day wanting to marry him.
-Once the sailor departed, she would return to the Raritan River on a knoll for a long time to keep a look out for his return, which would never occur.
-She continued to stand watch.
-However, historians have doubted the truth to this story noting her past as a person who would not waste that kind of time.
-The band Looking Glass, created of students at Rutgers University, wrote their 1972 song "Brandy (You're a Fine Girl)" with a story similar to Ellis' in terms of a bartender who finds someone she loves but the sailor preferring the sea as his true love.
-However, the members of the band denied there was any connection between the Ellis story and the song's lyrics.